 - Phase 3 involved creation and use of a pool of information on PFM performance from PEFA assessments.
 The program focused on improving the quality of assessments and monitoring changes over time.

 - Phase 4 involved a doubling of the number of new and successive assessments by central and subnational governments.
 The assessment methodology was substantially upgraded.
 It was also strengthened through the introduction of PEFA Check process quality arrangements.
 The PFM performance information data base was expanded and knowledge dissemination was increased.
 PEFA was used by many governments and development institutions for examining and planning PFM reform initiatives and strategies.

-Phase 5 will build on the previous four phases.
-It will take into consideration the changes in the PFM policy and analysis landscape.
-It will respond to demand from the PEFA community for diverse applications of the PEFA methodology and greater contribution to advances in knowledge, skills and insight into more effective performance assessment and reform action.
+Phase 5 builds on the previous four phases.
+It takes into consideration the changes in the PFM policy and analysis landscape.
+It responds to demand from the PEFA community for diverse applications of the PEFA methodology and greater contribution to advances in knowledge, skills and insight into more effective performance assessment and reform action.
 To learn more about Phase 5, its objectives and operating arrangements, please click HERE.